Jeanne de Laval (1549–1586)

-Jeanne de Laval (1549–1586), was a French noblewoman.
+Jeanne de Laval (also Madame de Sennecterre) (1549–1586), was a French noblewoman.
 She was the mistress of Henry III of France.
 She was a lady-in-waiting to the queen, Louise of Lorraine.

 Biography

 She was a daughter of Gilles II de Laval-Loué and Louise de Sainte-Maure de Neslé.

 She married on 14 February 1564 François de Saint-Nectaire, State Councilor and Knight of the Order of the Holy Spirit.
 They had 5 daughters and 1 son :